Q & A Library

 Hyperemesis gravidarum (HG) is extreme, persistent nausea and vomiting during pregnancy.
 HG is worse than the familiar morning sickness nearly all women experience during the first three months of pregnancy, and can quickly lead to dehydration.
 Both conditions are believed to stem from rising blood levels of human chrionic gonadotropin (HCG), which is released by the placenta.
 Extreme nausea and vomiting during pregnancy are more likely if you are pregnant with twins (or other multiples) or develop a rare condition involving overgrowth of tissue that is to form the placenta.

-I discussed your question with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine, and an expert on botanical medicine.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an expert on botanical medicine.
 She suggested the following strategies:

 Andrew Weil, M.D.